MediocreIan/spaced-out-IJ/README.md

-# Spaced Repetition Capstone
+# Spaced Out

+React application to help learn Afrikaans using spaced reptition.

+See it Live at: [https://spaced-out.now.sh/](https://spaced-out.now.sh/register)

-## Setup
+## Setup Locally

-To setup the application
+To setup the application on your local machine:

 1. Fork and clone the project to your machine
 2. `npm install`.
-This will also install the application *Cypress.io* for running browser integration tests
+This will also install the application _Cypress.io_ for running browser integration tests

-The project expects you have the Spaced repetition API project setup and running on http://localhost:8000.
+The project expects you have the Spaced Out API project setup and running on http://localhost:8000.

-Find instructions to setup the API here https://github.com/Thinkful-Ed/spaced-repetition-api.
+Find instructions to setup the API here [https://github.com/thinkful-ei-macaw/spaced-repetition-api-IJ](https://github.com/thinkful-ei-macaw/spaced-repetition-api-IJ).

 ## Running project